 - Wheelchair Accessible Venue

-- An NZSL Interpreted Performance on 14 March, 7pm
+- An NZSL Interpreted Performance

-- An Audio Described Performance on 13 March, 7pm

-- A Touch Tour 13 March, 6pm
+- No Audio Description/No Touch Tour

-- A Relaxed Performance on 15 March, 2.30pm
+- No Relaxed Performance

-- A mix of visual and auditory with music, spoken language and projected video
+- A mostly auditory experience with live music and storytelling

-- Limited Content Notes Available
+- Detailed Content Notes Available

 Included in this document

 This document includes information about ticketing, the venue, accessible performances, and the show.
 You can use the links below to jump straight to the information you need or scroll down to read through everything.